Professor, Remote sensing

 - Geographic Information Systems

-Sultan leads the Earth Sciences Remote Sensing Lab and supervises graduate students and research scientists.
+Mohamed Sultan is a professor in the Department of Geological Sciences and leads the Earth Sciences Remote Sensing Lab where he supervises graduate students and research scientists.
 Sultan applies remote sensing and geographic information systems to address a wide range of geological and environmental problems.
 He is involved in interdisciplinary research in a wide range of fields such as: geochemistry, geochronology, hydrology, surface runoff, groundwater flow modeling, and field geology.